roboscienceorg/book/source/Math/LinearAlgebra.rst

 from discrete points, the methods use the tools from linear algebra.
 No attempt here is made to be complete or expository.
 This is intended to review the language and concepts only.
-The reader who is unfamiliar with Linear Algebra as a subject is strongly encouraged to explore it. [#f1]_ Calculus, Linear Algebra and Probability are three legs to the mathematical stool every engineer should have.
+The reader who is unfamiliar with Linear Algebra as a subject is strongly encouraged to explore it, [#f1]_.
+Calculus, Linear Algebra and Probability are three legs to the mathematical stool every engineer should have.